 Question: What would trigger someone to initiate someone to start implementing Data Governance strategy into their business?

 Answer: There are three key drivers for DG: inactive, reactive, and proactive.
 An inactive status would be characterized as an organization that is not currently doing anything with Data Governance, but they know that they need to be.
-Although this is not as common because in the data driven environment, we’re in, most companies at minimum are doing something that pertains to Data Governance.
+Although this is not as common because, in the data-driven environment, we’re in, most companies at minimum are doing something that pertains to Data Governance.
 Whether that is isolated to one department of the organization or one person, it is unlikely to find a business that doesn’t maintain some type of data dictionary or report.
-A reactive status would be classified as a company who is reacting to some type of regulatory compliance or concern such as CCPA or GDPR.
+A reactive status would be classified as a company that is reacting to some type of regulatory compliance or concern such as CCPA or GDPR.
 This is common in industries such as retail, financial institutions, or in healthcare where having data policies and regulations in and around the usage of data couldn’t be more important.
 The proactive organizations are the ones that not only know they need Data Governance but understand that data is an asset and should be managed as such.
-These companies bring in organizations like CCG proactively to assist in stamping out a Data Governance committee or program enterprise wide.
+These companies bring in organizations like CCG proactively to assist in stamping out a Data Governance committee or program enterprise-wide.